brodie/safarisinglewindow/README.txt

 the plugin's folder.

-If you experience any problems, check Console for lines starting with `[SafarSingleWindow]`.
+If you experience any problems, check Console for lines starting with `[SafariSingleWindow]`.
 If you see any, copy them and email them to me, and I'll see what I can do to fix it.

 [1]: http://www.culater.net/software/SIMBL/SIMBL.php